310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Midori %}
-You see, Shiratori-kun and Saegusa-senpai fixed my favorite stool a while ago.[^1]
+You see, Shiratori-kun and Saegusa-senpai fixed my favorite footstool a while ago.[^1]

 It was super worn-out, yet the two of them managed to fix it back into its cute shape as an apology for breaking it.